raphaelpreston/Pantri/README.md

 ## Setup

+### Working with Submodules
+1. Git clone using SSH
+2. If you're having troubles on Windows
 TODO: how to get the project dev environment up and running, npm install etc, all necessary commands needed, environment variables etc

 ## Deployment